sculptures • permaculture • primitive technology • kayaking • links • index • about

 Freeze dried foods

 The advantages to these foods is that they are so simple and convenient.
-Depending on the type of food, you either eat as is or just boil water, pour it in the pouch, stir, let sit and eat.
+Depending on the type of food, you either eat as is or just boil water, pour it in the pouch*, stir, let sit and eat.
 Other than washing your spoon, there are no dishes to do.
 You can buy single foods such as corn, peas, peaches, etc., or whole entrees such as pasta primavera and turkey tetrazzini.
 There is even freeze dried ice cream for dessert.
 Yes, ice cream!
 That aside, and some may even like it, many of these foods taste surprisingly good too.
-The downside however, is their cost, especially considering their scant serving size.
+The downside of this food is the cost, especially considering the scant serving sizes.

 Super market foods